MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-admin-across-workspaces.md

 LocalizationGroup: Share your work
 ---

-# Control the use of datasets across workspaces
+# Control the use of datasets across workspaces (Preview)

 Using datasets across workspaces is a powerful way to drive data culture and data democratization within an organization.
 Still, if you're a Power BI admin, sometimes you want to restrict the flow of information within your Power BI tenant.
 With the tenant setting **Use datasets across workspaces**, you can restrict dataset reuse either completely or partially per security groups.